jduell12/Portfolio/README.md

 # Portfolio

 Website developed with React to showcase projects I have worked on.
+Project is styled with ReactStrap and Less.

 # Running Project Locally
 1. Clone the project <br>